The-Maize/tweenMachine/python/README.md

 |Maya Shelf Icon                   | [Keith Lango](http://keithlango.squarespace.com/)   |
 |Python 3 Convert & Continued Dev                |[Wade Schneider](https://github.com/The-Maize)            |

 ## Installation

-Animators: Do not copy the file listed directly above, as tweenMachine is in active development and will be for the forseeable future.
-Instead, go to the [Releases](https://github.com/The-Maize/tweenMachine/releases) tab above the files, and download version 3.0.3.
+Animators: Do not copy the file listed directly above, as tweenMachine is in active development and will be for the next few weeks.
+Instead, go to the [Releases](https://github.com/alexwidener/tweenMachine/releases) tab above the files, and download version 3.0.0.

 ### Windows: